History of Uttarakhand: Early history

 The region was initially habitated by Kolarian people, some scholars believed that these people were outcast by their tribes.
 Later, Indo - Aryans tribe began to arrive from Central Asia.
 The prominent among them were the Khasas, Khasas later fought with the aboriginals and finally defeated them.
 Khasa men married the local women in large numbers, this intermixing continued over centuries and is now verified by ancestry tests.

 The region formed a part of the Uttarakuru Kingdom during the Vedic age of Ancient India.
 It is believed that the rishi (sage) Vyasa wrote the Mahabharata somewhere in present-day Uttarakhand, since the Pandavas are believed to have travelled (and camped) in the region.

 Among the first major dynasties of the Garhwal and Kumaon Kingdoms were the Kunindas in the 2nd century BC, who practised an early form of Shaivism and traded salt with western Tibet.
 Ashokan edicts at Kalsi show the early presence of Buddhism in this regionGarhwal Kito have settled in the northern highlands and elsewhere in the region, are believed to be the ancestors of the present-day Bhotiya, Raji, Buksha, and Tharu peoples.

-Medieval History

-Present-day Garhwal was unified under the Soomra dynasty, who with the Brahmins and Rajputs, arrived from the plains.[4]
-After the fall of the Katyuri dynasty, the Chand dynasty was established by Som Chand.
-The Kumaon kingdom was originally limited to an area around its capital, Champawat, later including parts of Nepal and Nainital, Pithoragarh and Almora.
-Atm Chand succeeded his father, and Indra Chand began silk production.
-Gyan Chand (1365–1420) defeated the Delhi Sultanate at Terai.
-Bharati Chand (1437–1477) attacked the Nepalese king and ruled east of the Karnali.